tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-Then it spoke in my mother’s voice.
+Then it spoke in my mother's voice.